gaggigger/angular1-ES6-jspm-gulp-seed/generator/LAYOUT.md

 To generate a layout, we must use the `gulp layout --name layoutName --route routeName` task.

-The `--name` flag is the name of the layout you want to create.
-Be sure to be unique, or it will override an existing layout.
+The `--name` (REQUIRED) flag is the name of the view you want to create.
+Be sure to be unique, or it will override an existing view.

-The optional `--route` flag is the url of the route.
+The `--route` (OPTIONAL) flag is the url of the route.
 If a rpute is not provided, it will be created using the `--name` flag.

-The optional `--redirectTo` flag is the default url of the route.
+The `--redirectTo` (OPTIONAL) flag is the default url of the route.
 If a redirectTo is not provided, it will be created using the `--name` flag.

 The layout will be created by default on the root of `client/app/layouts`.